PSUmodeling/Cycles/docs/index.md

 A parameter that controls the slope of the N dilution curve, which regulates crop N requirements as biomass accrues.

-#### `KC`

-The crop transpiration coefficient, used to convert reference evapotranspiration based on environmental conditions into crop transpiration.

 #### `ANNUAL`